By Robert McKinney, Assistant Athletics Director, Communications

 A total of 11 athletes were named to the Academic All-District VIII Team.
 Kelliher was one of three athletes chosen from the Northwest Conference.

-CoSIDA District VIII includes college and universities in the western United States.
+CoSIDA District VIII includes colleges and universities in the western United States.
 Players nominated for the Google Cloud All-District Team were starters or key reserves with cumulative grade point averages of 3.3 or higher (4.0 scale).
 Each nominated player was at his current college or university for at least one academic year.

 First Team Google Cloud NCAA Division III Academic All-District VIII